crateio/distutils2/docs/source/distutils/introduction.rst

 An Introduction to Distutils2
 *****************************

-This document covers using Distutils2 to distribute your Python modules concentrating on the role of developer/distributor.
+This document covers using Distutils2 to distribute your Python modules, concentrating on the role of developer/distributor.
 If you're looking for information on installing Python modules you should refer to the :ref:`install-index` chapter.